Stoma: Future adaptations during climate change

-It is expected for [CO2]atm to reach 500–1000 ppm by 2100.
-96% of the past 400 000 years experienced below 280 ppm CO2 levels.
-From this figure, it is highly probable that genotypes of today’s plants diverged from their pre-industrial relative.
+It is expected that [CO2]atm will reach 500–1000 ppm by 2100.
+96% of the past 400,000 years experienced below 280 ppm CO2.
+From this figure, it is highly probable that genotypes of today's plants have diverged from their pre-industrial relatives.

 The gene HIC (high carbon dioxide) encodes a negative regulator for the development of stomata in plants.
-Research into the HIC gene using Arabidopsis thaliana found no increase of stomatal development in the dominant allele, but in the ‘wild type’ recessive allele showed a large increase, both in response to rising CO2 levels in the atmosphere.
+Research into the HIC gene using Arabidopsis thaliana found no increase of stomatal development in the dominant allele, but in the 'wild type' recessive allele showed a large increase, both in response to rising CO2 levels in the atmosphere.
 These studies imply the plants response to changing CO2 levels is largely controlled by genetics.

 Agricultural implications

 The CO2 fertiliser effect has been greatly overestimated during Free-Air Carbon dioxide Enrichment (FACE) experiments where results show increased CO2 levels in the atmosphere enhances photosynthesis, reduce transpiration, and increase water use efficiency (WUE).
 Increased biomass is one of the effects with simulations from experiments predicting a 5–20% increase in crop yields at 550 ppm of CO2.
 Rates of leaf photosynthesis were shown to increase by 30–50% in C3 plants, and 10–25% in C4 under doubled CO2 levels.
 The existence of a feedback mechanism results a phenotypic plasticity in response to [CO2]atm that may have been an adaptive trait in the evolution of plant respiration and function.

 Predicting how stomata perform during adaptation is useful for understanding the productivity of plant systems for both natural and agricultural systems.
 Plant breeders and farmers are beginning to work together using evolutionary and participatory plant breeding to find the best suited species such as heat and drought resistant crop varieties that could naturally evolve to the change in the face of food security challenges.